shimaore/nimble-direction/index.coffee.md

       {prefix_admin} = cfg
       prefix_admin ?= process.env.NIMBLE_PREFIX_ADMIN

-One of the environment variable or the `.prefix_admin` configuration item is required.

-      assert prefix_admin?, 'Missing prefix_admin'

 ### `prefix_source` / `NIMBLE_PREFIX_SOURCE`  (optional)

 `cfg.prefix_source` (string) is a CouchDB prefix (a base URI with no database name in the path) for the _central_ (master) database (so that we can start replications from it).
 Default value: the value of the `NIMBLE_PREFIX_SOURCE` environment variable.